Electric Short Line Railway

 Backers of the line had originally planned to reach Brookings, South Dakota, and construction westward resumed in 1922 with completion to Cosmos and extension to Lake Lillian the following year.
-However, the railroad fell into foreclosure in 1924, and the Electric Short Line Railway came under the control of the Minnesota Western Railroad (later known as the Minneapolis Industrial Railway), which had been formed by the ESL Railway's bondholders.
+However, the railroad fell into foreclosure in 1924, and the Electric Short Line Railway came under the control of the Minnesota Western Railroad, which had been formed by the ESL Railway's bondholders.
 The Luce family lost control of the company when it was purchased by Minneapolis, Northfield & Southern in 1927.
 MN&S predecessor Dan Patch Lines had a very early relationship with the Luce Line having built a connection to the Luce Line from Auto Club in Bloomington to Glenwood Junction in Golden Valley in 1915, and had used the track from Glenwood Junction to the terminal in Minneapolis for many years.
-After Dan Patch ceased operations in 1916, the organization of the MN&S in 1918 helped secure the Luce Line profitability as MN&S became a very important beltline allowing inbound shipments to Minneapolis to avoid the crowded railyards between St Paul and Minneapolis.
+After the Dan Patch ceased operations in 1916, the organization of the MN&S in 1918 helped secure the Luce Line's profitability as MN&S became a very important beltline allowing inbound shipments to Minneapolis to avoid the crowded railyards between St Paul and Minneapolis.

 Despite the "Electric Short Line" name, the railroad never operated electric locomotives.
 Passenger service used gasoline-electric railcars manufactured by General Electric and Wason Car Company, though one gasoline-mechanical McKeen Motor Car Company railcar also saw use.
 The railcars often towed extra passenger cars as trailers.
 Freight trains were pulled by steam locomotives.

-The Minnesota Western Railway continued to operate passenger service into the late 1940s, but was reduced to just one passenger railcar by the end of 1942.
-Passenger service finally ended in 1947.
+The Minnesota Western Railway continued to operate passenger service into the late 1940s, but it was reduced in 1939 to one daily (except Sunday) round trip over the line.
+Passenger service finally ended on September 10, 1947.